jcomte23/HOGENCO/README.md

 This project was created by **[Javier Cómbita Téllez](https://github.com/jcomte23)**, **[Ken Alexander Castro Penagos](https://github.com/Kencastr0)** and **[Darwin David Mosquera Andrade](https://github.com/darwingx990)**.

-If you have any questions or comments about the project, you can contact Javier Cómbita at <a href="mailto:jcomte23@outlook.com" target="_blank" ">Jcomte23@outlook.com</a>
+If you have any questions or comments about the project, you can contact Javier Cómbita at <a href="mailto:jcomte23@outlook.com" target="_blank">Jcomte23@outlook.com</a>

 ## Project status